Maneless lion: In Africa

 In sub-Saharan Africa, lions with weak manes were reported in Murchison Falls National Park, Uganda.

 Tsavo is a region of Kenya located at the crossing of the Uganda Railway over the Tsavo River, close to where it meets the Athi-Galana-Sabaki River.
 Tsavo male lions generally do not have a mane, though colouration and thickness vary.
 There are several hypotheses as to the reasons.
 One is that mane development is closely tied to climate because its presence significantly reduces heat loss.
 An alternative explanation is that manelessness is an adaptation to the thorny vegetation of the Tsavo area in which a mane might hinder hunting.
 Tsavo males may have heightened levels of testosterone, which could also explain their reputation for aggression.

 West African lions are often seen with weak manes or none.

 Lions in Ancient Egyptian art are usually depicted without a mane, but with a ruff around the neck.
 The reason for this is not known.

-Prehistoric lions
+Cave lions

-Cave paintings from the Pleistocene epoch often depict lions without manes, even if with the scrotum.
+Paleolithic European cave paintings depict all cave lions (which are a distinct species most closely related to the modern lion) without manes, even if they display clear male characteristics such as the presence of a scrotum, suggesting that manes were absent in this species.